Allen Doyle

-Allen Michael Doyle (born July 26, 1948) is an American professional golfer who played on the Nike Tour, PGA Tour, and Champions Tour.

-Life and career
+Allen Michael Doyle (born July 26, 1948) is an American professional golfer.
+Though a talented golfer, Doyle elected not to turn pro after graduating from Vermont's Norwich University.
+He moved to the south where he owned and operated a driving range in Georgia.
+In his free time he played in elite amateur events, winning the Georgia Amateur and Sunnehanna Amateur several times each.
+At the age of 46, Doyle turned professional and had extraordinary success as a pro, winning three events on the Nike Tour and 11 events on the Champions Tour, including the U.S. Senior Open twice.

+Early life

-Doyle was born in Woonsocket, Rhode Island and raised in the Boston suburb of Norwood, Massachusetts.
-He attended Catholic Memorial High School in West Roxbury, Massachusetts, and Norwich University in Vermont where he hosts an annual golf tournament to benefit the Norwich Hockey Team.
-Despite winning numerous amateur titles, he did not turn professional until he was 46.
+Doyle was born in Woonsocket, Rhode Island.
+He raised in the Boston suburb of Norwood, Massachusetts.
+He attended Catholic Memorial High School in West Roxbury, Massachusetts.

+Amateur career

+Doyle attended Norwich University in Vermont.
+He currently hosts an annual golf tournament to benefit the Norwich Hockey Team.
+During his time at Norwich he finished runner-up at the Massachusetts Amateur, losing to Peter Drooker, 1 up, in the finals.

+Doyle moved to the south after college and settled in Georgia.
+He won the Georgia Amateur and Sunnehanna Amateur several times over the course of his amateur career.

+Professional career

+At the age of 46, Doyle turned professional.
 In 1995, his first full professional season, he won three times on the Nike Tour.
 From 1996 to 1998 Doyle competed in 58 PGA Tour events, making the cut in 31, including two top-10 finishes.

 Doyle became eligible to play on the Senior PGA Tour when he turned 50 in July 1998 and won four official money events in 1999, including the Senior PGA Championship.
-In 2001 he won his second senior major, the Senior Players Championship, and led the tour on the money list.
-In 2005 he claimed a third major at the U.S. Senior Open, coming behind from a nine stroke deficit with a 63 in the final round.
+In 2001, he won his second senior major, the Senior Players Championship, and led the tour on the money list.
+In 2005, he claimed a third major at the U.S. Senior Open, coming behind from a nine stroke deficit with a 63 in the final round.
 He successfully defended his U.S. Senior Open title in 2006 by defeating Tom Watson at Prairie Dunes Country Club and becoming the oldest U.S. Senior Open Champion at 57 years, 11 months and 17 days.
 His career earnings on the Champions Tour at the time of his retirement is listed as $13,401,250.

-Doyle is a member of the Georgia Sports Hall of Fame and the Georgia Golf Hall of Fame.
-He owns and operates The Doyle Golf Center driving range in La Grange, Georgia.
-As a philanthropist, Doyle has donated over 1 million dollars to various charities including family members of slain rescuers of the 9/11 attacks.
+Doyle owns and operates The Doyle Golf Center driving range in La Grange, Georgia.
+As a philanthropist, Doyle has donated over $1,000,000 to various charities including family members of slain rescuers of the 9/11 attacks.